-The Wounded Warriors Canada BOS (Before Operational Stress) program has been carefully designed to provide public safety personnel with theoretical, practical and experiential learning to enhance their resilience and mental health.
-Developed by Dr. Megan McElheran, BOS is a unique program that brings together cutting-edge clinical approaches with recognized scientific expertise to support psychological health and wellness of public safety personnel over the course of their operational careers.
+The Before Operational Stress (BOS) program has been carefully designed to provide public safety personnel with theoretical, practical and experiential learning to enhance their resilience and mental health.
+BOS is a unique program that brings together cutting-edge clinical approaches with recognized scientific expertise to support psychological health and wellness of public safety personnel over the course of their operational careers.

 While public safety employees will continue to be exposed to operational stress, they are not destined to have their lives ruined by the psychological effects of their work.
 BOS empowers public safety employees to take charge of their mental health.
 We know that there is information these employees need in order to protect themselves from the effects of operational stress.
 Further, we know they require practice and support to incorporate this knowledge and these experiences into their operational roles.
 BOS delivers on these objectives.

 Wounded Warriors Canada & Wayfound Mental Health Group Partnership